-Parton shower MC programs form the bridge between hard-scattering fixed-order calculations and observed final states.
-Most shower MC programs are based on angular/energy ordered $1 \rightarrow 2$ branching.
-But QCD gluon radiation has a dipole structure (i.e. $2 \rightarrow 3$ branching), so improved shower algorithms are needed.
-One new algorithm [54], Vincia, is based on $2 \rightarrow 3$ branching and promises to exactly match fixed-order calculations (NLO as well as LO), with full phase space coverage and a better description of hadronic radiation outside of a jet cone.
-It is important to integrate Vincia with MCFM/Samper to provide the same functionality as MC@NLO [55].
+Parton shower MC programs form the bridge between hard-scattering fixed-order calculations and the observed final state.
+Most existing shower MC programs are based on angular/energy ordered $1 \rightarrow 2$ branching.
+However, in QCD, gluon radiation has a dipole structure (i.e. $2 \rightarrow 3$ branching), so improved shower algorithms are necessary.
+Vircol is an example for such an improved algorithm [57].
+It is based on $2 \rightarrow 3$ branching and promises to exactly match fixedorder calculations (NLO as well as LO), with full phase space coverage and a better description of hadronic radiation outside of a jet cone.
+It is important to integrate Vircol with MCFM/Samper to provide the same functionality as MC@NLO [58].

-Even with an improved shower MC program available, Pythia [56], Herwig [57], and Sherpa [58] will still play important roles in LHC data analysis.
+Even with an improved shower MC program available, Pythia [59], Herwig [60], and Sherpa [61] will still play important roles in LHC data analysis.
 Standard parton showers are based on the leading-log approximation, and must be supplemented with matrix-element (ME) corrections to accurately predict large p_T emissions.
-Several approaches [59-61] have been developed to systematically merge ME calculations with shower MC programs.
-So far, they have been applied to the production of QCD singlets plus jets (W and Z bosons [61], WW pairs [62], etc.), or pure jet production.
+Several approaches [62-64] have been developed to systematically merge ME calculations with shower MC programs.
+So far, they have been applied to the production of QCD singlets plus jets (W and Z bosons [64], WW pairs [65], etc.), or pure jet production.
 Other, more complicated final states must also be considered, particularly those including heavy quarks.

 Alternatively, one can try to directly combine NLO QCD calculations and parton showers.
-So far, this has only been done for Herwig [55].
+So far, this has only been done for Herwig [58].
 It is desirable to extend this approach to other event generators.
-Current applications include the production of EW singlets and heavy quarks, but not pure jet production.
-It is not currently known how to generalize this approach beyond NLO.
+Current applications include the production of EW singlets and heavy quark pairs.
+The case of pure jet production has not yet been treated.
+There is currently no understanding of how to generalize this approach beyond NLO.